mhweiner/kizu/README.md

 ```

 **For ESM modules:** ESM mocking is more complex and not fully supported by most tools.
 Jest has some ESM mocking capabilities, but they're limited and can be unreliable.
 For the best testing experience, consider using CJS for modules you need to mock.

+If you have any issues running in ESM projects, please [open an issue](https://github.com/mhweiner/kizu/issues).

 ## Quick Examples